 We’ve talked about weatherization and ways to prevent air leaks in the home extensively on the blog.
 It’s an important step homeowners must take to ensure their homes are performing to their maximum potential.
 Especially in older homes, air leaks and drafts can be a huge burden on the overall efficiency of the home and can lead to a great deal of wasted energy and money.
 Not only can this save individual homeowners a great deal of energy and money, it can also make a big impact when looking at the larger picture of energy usage in our country.

-In a recent study by researchers from Lawrence Berkeley National Laboratory (Berkeley Lab) found in a new study that proper weatherization and air sealing to an appropriate and uniform level could achieve as much as $33 billion in annual energy savings in the US.
+A recent study by researchers from Lawrence Berkeley National Laboratory (Berkeley Lab) found in a new study that proper weatherization and air sealing to an appropriate and uniform level could achieve as much as $33 billion in annual energy savings in the US.
 Individual home savings can be large for each homeowner and save a large amount of money, but these collective numbers show the potential simple changes and upgrades can have for energy consumption in our nation.

 “Currently people who weatherize can get their homes about 20 to 30 percent tighter.
 But they’re not sealing all the cracks.
 There’s still quite a bit left on the table, and those extra leaks and cracks could potentially save a lot of energy,” said Berkeley Lab scientist Jennifer Logue.